Marine Corps Base Camp Lejeune: Litigation

-One of the DOJ lawyers involved in denial of relief under FTCA in MDL-2218, Adam Bain, has appeared again in a CLJA case filing.
+One of the Department of Justice (DOJ) lawyers involved in denial of relief under Federal Tort Claims Act (FTCA) in MDL-2218, Adam Bain, has appeared again in CLJA case filings.
 Estate of Jane Ensminger v.
 United States, 7:23-cv-161 (E.D.N.C.)

+A review of the backgrounds of 4th Circuit judges on Ballotpedia.org reveals that half of the 14 judges worked for the Justice Department or federal government prior to appointment to the bench and several were JAG attorneys for the Military previously.